 Individual and population effects of multiple stressors

-A "bird ecotoxicology lab" to prepare samples for analysis of organic pollutants, such as PCBs, flame retardants and emerging compounds will soon be setup at the Biology Department.
-There will be close collaboration with the other labs in the Environmental Toxicology group and other groups at the Biology department.
+A "bird ecotoxicology lab" to prepare samples for analysis of organic pollutants, such as POPs, flame retardants and perfluorinated chemicals has been established and there is close collaboration with Environmental Chemistry at NTNU (Prof. Asimakopoulos and Prof. Flaten) and Prof. Covaci at the University of Antwerp.